 It is quite easy to always want to accomplish things according to our own timeline.
 We make our schedules and plans but do we always seek God and wait on his timeline.
-I could tell many stories of the times I sought to do things according to a timeline I though was wise and things ended up not working out how I wanted.
+I could tell many stories of the times I sought to do things according to a timeline I thought was wise and things ended up not working out how I wanted.

-This is because as much as I wanted to carry out my plans without seeking God’s guidance first, he always had a greater purpose for me and his purpose for my life would be accomplished, despite my ill advised interferences.
+This is because as much as I wanted to carry out my plans without seeking God’s guidance first, he always had a greater purpose for me and his purpose for my life would be accomplished, despite my ill-advised interferences.

 Most of the times how we think our situations should work out is not how they eventually do.
 We sometimes want to rush to accomplish things because we look at the journey of others and think we should be where they are too.
 I have made many plans which didn’t happen because I didn’t seek to understand if I was following God’s timing.
 I have made the mistake enough times now to know a few things about God’s timing.